lemonmade/templates/README.md

 **Date Variables** are another special variable that you give a relative or absolute date as input.
 You declare these just like basic variables, but their name must start with the word "date" (for example, `$date of module 1` or `$date-stage1`).
 When prompted for input, you can use any of the relative or absolute date strings you can normally use with OmniFocus; things like "19:00", "1d" (1 day), "3w 4d 2pm" (3 weeks and 4 days at 2:00PM), "sun" (next Sunday), "Feb 28", and "February 28" will all work.
 The "short date" format you have specified in the Languages and Test preference pane will also work as an absolute date.
 The order of the year, month and date are all that matter, and the year, month and date can the be stated with or without leading ones and with any of the following seperators: ".", "/", and "-".
 So, if your short date format is YY/MM/DD, all of the following would represent January 31, 2014: "14.01.31", "2014/01/31", and "01-31".
 These date variables can then be used in place of basic variables (that is, as text) or, more interestingly, in assigning start and due dates (see below).

+When using date variables for inserting the date in task notes/ names, you can specify a custom format in which the date will be inserted by changing the `dateFormat` property within the script.
+The default will be to insert the date in the format "June 17, 2013".
+You can change the way in which the year, month, day, and/or weekday will be displayed, as well as what other text you would like to have in the date.
+For the details on setting up your own custom format, see the comments included below the `dateFormat` property at the top of the script.

 **"Today" Variable** is a special date variable.
 A variable declared as "Today" will automatically be assigned today's date, which can then be used in the same places as any other variable.

 ### Start and Due Dates